We aspire to transform the world through Christlike leadership.

 - Master of Information System Management

-- The school has 134 full-time faculty and 127 adjunct, part-time or visiting faculty.
-More than 90 percent of full-time faculty have PhDs.
+- The school has 154 full-time faculty and over 100 adjunct, part-time or visiting faculty.
+About 90% of full-time faculty have PhDs.

 - Many of the faculty are recognized experts and have served as journal editors or heads of professional